STA 9750 Lecture #8 In-Class Activity: More ggplot2 - Chloropleths and Cartograms + Tools for Interactive Data Analysis

 Footnotes

 1. The aspect ratio of a plot is the ratio of its height to its width.
 While we can change the aspect ratio pretty safely for most plot types, messing with the aspect ratio of a map leads to some weird visualizations.
 Unfortunately, to keep the aspect ratio correct, ggplot2 and quarto work to add some extra white space around a figure (see example below with default settings).
 If you want to cut off this white space and have a more professionally-formatted figure, you will need to adjust the figure width and height using the fig.width and fig.height execution options.
 Rather than trying to tweak these both, you can also set fig.asp to manually set the aspect ratio.
-In this case, because NC runs about 2.5 degrees north-to-south and 8 degrees east-to-west, I have set the aspect ratio fo most of the figures in this set of notes to \(0.3 \approx 2.5/8\), which gives a comfortable appearance.
+In this case, because NC runs about 2.5 degrees north-to-south and 8 degrees east-to-west, I have set the aspect ratio of most of the figures in this set of notes to \(0.3 \approx 2.5/8\), which gives a comfortable appearance without too much whitespace.

 ggplot(nc, aes(geometry = geometry)) +